apiraino/slack-deploy-accouncer/README.md

 `/deploy <world> <component> <environment> <branch>`

 ## Notes
 This repo __can't__ be simply copied and pasted for your use case, it needs to be adapted.
-'Twas just a toy project for a hackaton [@Mittelab](https://www.mittelab.org).
+'Twas just a toy project for a NonStopHacking [@Mittelab](https://www.mittelab.org).
 But it should get you started.

 ## References